Names Kadoza

 The keisei Iwakuni, Yuminosuke's wife Kanô San'emon II

-April 1819: Ichikawa Shikô I takes the name of Ichikawa Danzô V in Ôsaka at the Kado no Shibai.
+4th lunar month of 1819: Ichikawa Shikô I took the name of Ichikawa Danzô V in Ôsaka at the Kado no Shibai.

-March 1821: premiere at the Kado no Shibai of the drama "Kajiwara Heizô Kôbai Tazuna", a new version of the third act of "Miura no Ôsuke Ôbai Tazuna", revised by Kanazawa Ryûgoku.
-It is staged with the following casting:
+3rd lunar month of 1821: premiere at the Kado no Shibai of the drama "Kajiwara Heizô Kôbai Tazuna", a new version of the third act of "Miura no Ôsuke Kôbai Tazuna", revised by Kanazawa Ryûgoku I. It was staged with the following casting:

 Roles Actors